-There are several resources from the Kaiser Family Foundation, Consumer Reports, the NAIC, HHS, and the U.S. Department of Labor (DOL) to help consumers understand how insurance works, the different insurance options, and what to consider when buying coverage.
+There are several resources from the Kaiser Family Foundation, Consumer Reports, the NAIC, your state's insurance department, HHS, and the U.S. Department of Labor (DOL) to help consumers understand how insurance works, the different insurance options, and what to consider when buying coverage.
 For questions about Medicare and other health coverage, consumers can contact the state SHIP.